 Providing the incorrect address or outdated company info can damage your profile.
 All three of the major credit reporting bureaus, Dunn and Bradstreet, Experian, and Equifax, have methods in place to make sure that verifiable errors are corrected.

-In the worst case scenario, these errors will badly affect your credit report and make you ineligible to apply for a small business loan.
+In the worst case scenario, these errors will badly affect your credit report and make you ineligible to apply for small business funding.

 Keep Personal and Business Credit Separate